canopas/web-developer-roadmap-2023/README.md

 ## Practical 1

-Perform following commands on terminal and write down for review
+Perform following commands on terminal and write down for review,

 - Basic commands
   - List all files with details in directory